oliviaisarobot/coding-cheatsheets/JS/vuejs.md

 ### Directives and data binding

 The *v-* prefix grants access to a veriety of directives.

+#### Arguments in directives

 Some of these directives take arguments, and enabled data binding, which allows us to bind data to different attributes of the DOM elements.
 Interpolation can't be used with directives.

 `<a v-bind:href="url">Link</a>`